MicrosoftDocs/architecture-center/docs/guide/technology-choices/compute-decision-tree-content.md

 - [Azure Service Fabric](/azure/service-fabric/service-fabric-overview).
 A distributed systems platform that can run in many environments, including Azure or on premises.
 - [Azure Virtual machines](/azure/virtual-machines).
 Deploy and manage VMs inside an Azure virtual network.
 - [Azure Container Apps](/azure/container-apps).
 A managed service built on Kubernetes, which simplifies the deployment of containerized applications in a serverless environment.
 - [Azure Red Hat OpenShift](/azure/openshift).
-A fully managed OpenShift cluster for running containers in production with Kubernetes requires additional tools and resource.
+A fully managed OpenShift cluster for running containers in production with Kubernetes, which requires additional tools and resources.

 ## Understand the hosting models